 - Amount of debt, also known as your credit utilization ratio

-- Age of credit accounts also referred to as credit history
+- Age of credit accounts or history

 - Mix of credit accounts